Thaddeus-Maximus/thaddeus-maximus.github.io/content/about.md

 #   classes: css class list (wide, tall, square... otherwise, it's automatic aspect ratio)

 cards:
   - body: "I grew up on a farm in Shirley, IL - where I learned how to drive, weld, fabricate, wire, program, and more.
 I transitioned into becoming a mechanical engineer before moving out to New Hampshire and furthering my on-the-job know-how.
-In the past decade I've built competition-winning robots, IV production equipment, retrofitted RVs, motorized beanbags, church furniture, and more.
-Since then, I've moved back to IL to work the farm and see where God is directing me next."
+In the past decade I've built competition-winning robots, IV production equipment, retrofitted RVs, motorized beanbags, church furniture, and more."

   - caption: "A Budding Thad"
     img: "tjplanting.jpg"